elixir-lang/elixir-lang.github.com/crash-course.markdown

 ### Variable Names

 Variables in Erlang can only be assigned once.
 The Erlang shell provides a special command `f` that allows you to erase the binding of a variable or all variables at once.

-Elixir does not have this limitation.
+Elixir allows you to assign to a variable more than once.
+If you want to match against the value of a previously assigned variable, you should use `^`:

 **Erlang**